 Building A World Beyond War: What Will It Take?

-Sponsored by Vermont Stands for a World Beyond War Coalition
+Sponsored by the Peace & Justice Center in collaboration with the Vermont Stands for a World Beyond War Coalition

 Vermont Stands for a World Beyond War Coalition:

-This new coalition is sponsoring an April 22, 2017 conference entitled, Building A World Beyond War: What Will It Take?
-The newly-formed coalition, includes the following peace and social justice groups: Burlington Vermont Branch of the Women’s International League for Peace and Freedom (WILPF), Peace & Justice Center, Veterans for Peace, Save Our Skies VT/Stop the F35s Coalition, the Greater Burlington Multicultural Resource Center, Vermont Action for Peace, the Caroline Fund, and potentially others!
+This coalition includes the following peace and social justice groups: Burlington Vermont Branch of the Women’s International League for Peace and Freedom (WILPF), Peace & Justice Center, Will Miller Green Mountain Veterans for Peace, Save Our Skies VT/Stop the F35s Coalition, the Greater Burlington Multicultural Resource Center, Vermont Action for Peace, Caroline Baird Crichfield Fund, Kunsi Keya Tomakoce, Global Unity and Solidarity Club at Rice Memorial High School, and more.
 The purpose of the conference and coalition is to revitalize the Vermont peace movement and focus on the financial, social, and environmental costs of war and militarism in our state.
 All interested groups are invited to join the coalition and/or sponsor the conference.
 For more information, contact Robin Lloyd at 802-862-4929 or email her at email@example.com.

 Peace & Justice Center